ivmai/JCGO/README_QUICK.txt

 3. Unpack all the prerequisites to /usr/share/JCGO (preserving the directory structure).

-4. Copy "jcgo" and LICENSE.txt files to /usr/share/JCGO.

-5. Put your "jcgo.key" license file to /usr/share/JCGO
-(the license file is sent to your via e-mail on request).

-6. Try to convert "Hello world" sample to a Linux/x86 binary (unoptimized):
+4. Try to convert "Hello world" sample to a Linux/x86 binary (unoptimized):

 - create your "projects" folders (e.g., "~/MyJcgoProjects") and change the current directory to it;

 - type:
-/usr/share/JCGO/jcgo -src $~/examples Hello @$~/stdpaths.in
+java -jar /usr/share/JCGO/jcgo.jar -src $~/examples Hello @$~/stdpaths.in

 - invoke the GNU GCC: